-Note: CCNE policy allows for program officials to participate in the ARC meeting, but this is not required.
-The ARC deliberates and forms its recommendations in executive session; therefore, program officials are not present during this portion of the meeting.
+Note: CCNE policy allows for program officials to participate in the EPRAC meeting, but this is not required.
+The EPRAC deliberates and forms its recommendations in executive session; therefore, program officials are not present during this portion of the meeting.

-- Within 30 days of the CCNE Board of Commissioners meeting, CCNE notifies institutional and program officials, the U.S. Department of Education, as well as appropriate state agencies and accrediting agencies, of all final actions.
+- Within 30 days of the CCNE Board of Commissioners meeting, CCNE notifies institutional and program officials as well as appropriate agencies of all final actions.
 The report of the evaluation team and the program's response to the team report are available to the institution in the CCNE Online Community.
-In addition, CCNE notifies the ARC and members of the evaluation team of the accreditation decision.
-CCNE makes all final actions available to the public by posting them on the CCNE website. - CCNE invites and encourages the chief nurse administrator (or designee) to evaluate the CCNE accreditation review process by completing the survey that is available on the CCNE Online Community.
+In addition, CCNE notifies the EPRAC and members of the evaluation team of the accreditation decision.
+CCNE makes all final actions available to the public by posting them on the CCNE website. - CCNE invites and encourages the chief nursing officer/chief nurse executive (or designee) to evaluate the CCNE accreditation review process by completing the survey that is available on the CCNE Online Community.
 The survey will become available after the program has received notification of the accreditation decision by the CCNE Board of Commissioners.